boolean-uk/java-tdd-oop-bobs-bagels/domain-model.md

 ```
 1.
 As a member of the public,
-So I can order a bagel before work,
+So I can order a item before work,
-I'd like to add a specific type of bagel to my basket.
+I'd like to add a specific type of item to my basket.

 2.
 As a member of the public,
 So I can change my order,
-I'd like to remove a bagel from my basket.
+I'd like to remove a item from my basket.

 3.
 As a member of the public,
-So that I can not overfill my small bagel basket
+So that I can not overfill my small item basket
 I'd like to know when my basket is full when I try adding an item beyond my basket capacity.

 4.